 At Equifax, we are doing our best to make sure that this never happens again and to support others who want to learn from our experience.

-Nothing even close to that for Facebook has appeared, only more breaches.
+Again, nothing even close to that for Facebook has appeared, only more breaches.
+Yet the person who said he would lead security has not been held to account for doing the opposite.